reviczky/northumbria/modules/research/group_report.md

 \page[yes]

-\startcolor[red]\WORD{one page only}\stopcolor

 # Physical Resources

-\startcolor[darkgray]
-This must include a list of the physical resources required for the project.
+List of physical resources required/Items:

+* all assets, purchase costs, expected source
+* staff, purchase costs, expected source
-For each item you need to identify and justify its estimated purchase cost; the expected source (if sourced from inside the university they will expect to be reimbursed by the project; if sourced from outside the university you need to indicate the contractual arrangements).
-Any cost information here must agree with that in Section 2.
+* equipment, purchase costs, expected source
+* physical resources that is needed ('No physical resources' is not acceptable) (if sourced from inside the university they will expect to be reimbursed by the project; if sourced from outside the university you need to indicate the contractual arrangements)

-Details of equipment or other physical resources that will be needed by your project team.
-'No physical resources' is not acceptable.
-\stopcolor

-Adam:
+See section 2

 The following list of physical resources are needed for the NPS Intel project in order to deliver the presented business:
 Equipment or other physical resources needed by the project team Item, Purchase costs (EST), source